 Stretching pizza brought me tremendous stress, and at points I thought it was impossible for me to do it.
 I couldn’t even comprehend making dough circular—I was tearing nearly every dough that I touched.
-I’d often have to ask Abby to stretch the dough and save our dinner, and against all odds, she often could turn my arbitrary blob of dough into a pizza.
+I’d often have to ask Abby to stretch the dough and save our dinner, and against all odds, they often could turn my arbitrary blob of dough into a pizza.
 But my stress was caused by my belief that stretching pizza was difficult, and it truly isn’t.

 Kneading until smooth, shaping the dough into a ball (and closing up any seams in the ball) prior to the dough going in the fridge, and having a large enough proofing container from which you can remove the dough without deforming it, are all things that set you up for success when it comes to stretching a pizza dough.
 And with the appropriate measures taken in advance, combined with a flour that yields a sufficiently strong and extensible dough, the dough should more or less stretch itself.

 With a bowl scraper, carefully push underneath the dough in a circular motion, to detach the dough from the proofing container and maintain the dough’s round shape.
-Remember, if you start with a circle, you’ll end up with a circle.
+Remember, if you start with a circle, you’ll end up with a circle.§

 Once the dough has separated from the proofing container, while attempting to preserve the circular shape of the dough, put the dough into your container of flour and flip it.
 The side of the dough that was in contact with the proofing container will be the stickiest, so keep that side facing upward.
 The upward-facing side of the dough will be referred to as the top of the dough.
-Angelo Womack of Rad Times Pizza, which is not associated with Anthony Falco in any capacity, trains all of his pizza cooks to always keep the sticky side of the dough facing up.
+Angelo Womack of Rad Times Pizza, which is not associated with Anthony Falco in any capacity, trains all of his pizza cooks to always keep the sticky side of the dough facing up—you should do the same.
 And don’t worry about all of that flour: you’ll shake it off as part of the shaping process.

 Place your dough on the floured work surface, and very carefully with your fingers start to poke the top of the dough with your finger tips toward the edge of the dough in order to define the rim.
 Make the rim area narrow and leave the rim untouched—do not compress the rim.
 Once the rim is fully defined, start to poke the entire interior of the top of the dough, and be sure to repeat poking the area adjacent to the rim to make sure it’s well-defined.